nextcord-ext/lava/README.md

 pip install n-ext[lava]
 ```

-Then you need to setup the Lavalink server, you will need to install Java, and then download the latest [Lavalink.jar](https://github.com/freyacodes/Lavalink/releases/).
+Then you need to setup the Lavalink server, you will need to install Java (OpenJDK v13.0.2) from [here](https://jdk.java.net/archive/), and then download the latest [Lavalink.jar](https://github.com/freyacodes/Lavalink/releases/).
 Then place an ``application.yml`` file in the same directory.
 The file should look like [this](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example/).
 Finally run `java -jar Lavalink.jar` in the directory of the jar.

 Additionally, there is an [example cog](examples).
-It should be noted that the example cog is oriented towards usage with Discord.py rewrite and Lavalink v3.1+, although backwards
+It should be noted that the example cog is oriented towards usage with nextcord and Lavalink v3.1+, although backwards
 compatibility may be possible, it's not encouraged nor is support guaranteed.

 ## Features